 Hertfordshire Police to carry out week of action to tackle knife crime

-Hertfordshire Police will conduct a week of action to combat knife crime next week as park of Operation Sceptre, a national knife crime initiative
+Hertfordshire Police will conduct a week of action to tackle knife crime next week (November 15 to 21) as part of Operation Sceptre, a national knife crime initiative.

-Knife related crime remains lower in Hertfordshire than in other parts of the country, but the campaign - from Monday, November 9, to Sunday, November 15 - aims to reinforce the message that carrying a knife is illegal and will not help to keep you safe.
+Knife related crime remains lower in Hertfordshire than in other parts of the country, but the campaign aims to reinforce the message that carrying a knife is illegal and will not help to keep you safe.

-During the week the force will be conducting activities aimed at reducing knife crime, including conducting knife sweeps and talking to retailers about making sure knives sales are age checked, as well as educating young people about the dangers of carrying a knife through engagement.
+During the week the force will be conducting activities aimed at reducing knife crime, including conducting knife sweeps and talking to retailers about making sure knife sales are age checked, as well as educating young people about the dangers of carrying a knife.

 Police and Crime Commissioner for Hertfordshire, David Lloyd, said: “Hertfordshire remains a low crime area with much less knife and serious crime than many parts of the country.

 "But we are not immune from national trends, which includes criminals travelling in from London and across county lines.

 “Understandably knife carrying and serious youth violence is a high public concern, which is why my office and the Constabulary are putting considerable effort and resources in to combat it.